mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

   };
 ```

-`devshells.default` defines the development environment you're creating for your shell. `packages` includes a list of all the packages I want available in my environment.
+`devshells.default` defines the development environment for the Nix shell. `packages` includes a list of all the packages I want available in my environment.

 ```nix
 devShells.default = python_dep.mkShell {